nose-devs/nose/README.txt

 --logging-filter=FILTER

    Specify which statements to filter in/out.
-By default everything is captured.
-If the output is too verbose, use this option to filter out needless output Example: filter=foo will capture statements issued ONLY to  foo or foo.what.ever.sub but not foobar or other logger.
+By default, everything is captured.
+If the output is too verbose, use this option to filter out needless output.
+Example: filter=foo will capture statements issued ONLY to  foo or foo.what.ever.sub but not foobar or other logger.
 Specify multiple loggers with comma: filter=foo,bar,baz.
 [NOSE_LOGFILTER]

 --logging-clear-handlers